Farm Labor Contractors recruit and hire seasonal or temporary agricultural laborers. May transport, house, and provide meals for workers.

 You can read more about these career personality types here.

-Farm Labor Contractors job description, Farm Labor Contractors salary, Farm Labor Contractors information, what is the job of a Farm Labor Contractor like, pros and cons about Farm Labor Contractors, colleges and universities for Farm Labor Contractors, is Farm Labor Contractors the right career for me, Easy careers to get into, careers in Business and Finance
+Farm Labor Contractors job description, Farm Labor Contractors salary, Farm Labor Contractors information, what is the job of a Farm Labor Contractor like, pros and cons about Farm Labor Contractors, colleges and universities for Farm Labor Contractors, is Farm Labor Contractors the right career for me, careers in Business and Finance